lizhanmit/learning-notes/spark-note/spark-note.md

 - A RDD (Resilient Distributed Dataset) is essentially a **read-only** immutable, partitioned collection of records.
 - Each record is just a Scala, Java or Python object.
-- Each RDD can be divided into multiple partitions.
-Each partition is a dataset fragment.
+- **Each RDD can be divided into multiple partitions.** Each partition is a dataset fragment.
 Each partition can be stored on different nodes in the cluster. (parallel computing)
-- Virtually everything in Spark is built on top of RDDS.
+- **Virtually everything in Spark is built on top of RDDs.**
 - RDD API is similar to the Dataset, except that RDDs are not stored in, or manipulated with, the structured data engine.
-- One thing that you might use RDDs for is to parallelize raw data that you have stored in memory on the driver machine.
+- **One thing that you might use RDDs** for is to parallelize raw data that you have stored in memory on the driver machine.
 For instance, `spark.sparkContext.parallelize(Seq(1,2,3)).toDF()`.
 - Read a text file line by line: `spark.sparkContext.textFile("<directory>")`.
 Each line corresponds to each record in a RDD.
 - Read text files, each text file becomes a record: `spark.sparkContext.wholeTextFiles("<directory>")`.
     - The 1st object is the name of the file.